fenichelar/Pin/README.md

 Arduino Pin Library
 ===
-An easy to use Arduino library for fast and simultaneous operations to Arduino I/O pins using port manipulation.
+An easy to use Arduino library for fast and simultaneous operations to Arduino I/O pins.
 Supports Arduino AVR boards natively and custom boards by manually defining register addresses.
 Complete documentation can be found [here](https://pin.fenichelar.com).
 Source code can be found [here](https://github.com/fenichelar/Pin).
 Common uses are listed below.

 ## Background
 Background information about how direct port manipulation works can be found [here](https://www.arduino.cc/en/Reference/PortManipulation).